cozygene/SLIViT/README.md

 # Installation

-To run the "slivit.ipynb" notebook, please create a virtual environment using the following command:
+To run the SLIViT.ipynb notebook, please create a virtual environment using the following command:

 ```bash